nickmqb/muon/docs/muon_by_example.md

 * `sequence[index]` if bounds check fails
 * `match` statement, if there are no matches

-`Maybe<T>` and `Result<T>` both provide an `unwrap` function.
-If fine grained error handling is not needed, unwrap can be used.
-If no value is present, unwrap will abandon the program.
+`Maybe<T>` and `Result<T>` both provide an `unwrap` function, which can be used when fine grained error handling is not needed.
+The function checks for a value; if present, the value is returned, if not, the program is abandoned.

 	toNum(s string) int {
 		return int.tryParse(s).unwrap() // int.tryParse returns Maybe<int>, unwrap to get int